Images (Ronnie Milsap album)

 Images is the tenth studio album by American country music singer Ronnie Milsap, released in 1979 by RCA Records.
 The first single to be released from the album was "Nobody Likes Sad Songs".
 It would become Ronnie Milsap's twelfth number one on the country chart.
 "In No Time at All" was released in August 1979 as the second single from the album.
 The song reached number 6 on the Billboard Hot Country Singles chart.
-The flip side track from the 45 rpm, "Get It Up", a disco style track also charted independently on the pop charts.
+The flip side track from the 45 rpm, "Get It Up", a disco-styled track also charted independently on the pop charts.